pod-III/quick-write/README.md

 ## Features

 - **Responsive Design**: QuickWrite is designed to be compatible with various devices and screen sizes, ensuring a seamless note-taking experience across desktop and mobile platforms.
-- **User Authentication**: Users can create an account, log in, and securely access their notes using authentication features incorporated into the app.
 - **Create and Edit Notes**: Users can create new notes, add titles, descriptions, and organize them into categories for better organization and easy retrieval.
 ## Installation